-Appeal against 13.
-Any trade union aggrieved by an order passed-
+13 Any trade union aggrieved by an order passed-

-cancellation. (a) by the Labour Court under sub-section (1) or sub-section (2) of section 12 may prefer appeal to the Tribunal within thirty days of the passing of the said order; or
+(a) by the Labour Court under sub-section (1) of section 12 may prefer appeal to the Tribunal within thirty days of the passing of the said order; or

-(b) by the Register under sub-section (3) of section 12 may prefer appeal to the Labour Court within thirty days of the passing of the said order.
+(b) by the Register under sub-section (2) of section 12 may prefer appeal to the Labour Court within thirty days of the passing of the said order.

-Registrar of trade 14.
-For the purpose of this Act, the Provincial Government shall, unions. by notification in the official Gazette, appoint as many persons as it considers necessary to be Registrars of trade unions and, where it appoints more than one Registrars, shall specify in the notification the area within which each one of them shall exercise and perform the powers and functions under this Act.
+14. (1) For the purpose of this Act, the Labour & Manpower Department shall, by notification in the official Gazette, appoint as many persons as it considers necessary to be Registrars of trade unions and, where it appoints more than one Registrar, shall specify in the notification the area within which each one of them shall exercise and perform the powers and functions under this Act.